egor-tensin/jekyll-theme/README.md

 ### Code snippets

-See [Test post 3] for an example of how to conveniently embed snippets in your pages.
+See [this post][snippets] for an example of how to conveniently embed code snippets in your pages.
 Basically, you need to put something like this in the front matter:

+[snippets]: _posts/2021-04-09-snippets.md

 ```
 snippets_root_directory: snippets